danielsiwiec/gh-deploy/README.md

 * Create a new repo, following GitHub Pages convention
 * Add a stub index.html
 * Clone the repo into the current folder
+* Open the GitHub page in the browser, once the page is ready

 As a result you will: